 Go directly to the vacancies page

 All new Assistant Professors start out at TU Delft on a tenure track basis.
-This is a temporary appointment for six years.
+This is a temporary employment contract for six years.
 During the tenure track, it will be decided whether you have the potential to go on to become an Associate Professor and/or Full Professor.
 This will be decided after five years at the latest.
-If the decision is in your favour, your temporary appointment will be converted into a permanent contract.
+If the decision is in your favour, your temporary employment contract will be converted into a permanent contract.
 TU Delft offers the great prospect of eventually becoming a Full Professor, even without an open vacancy for the position.
 However, this is only if you meet certain criteria.

 If it turns out that an academic career at TU Delft is not for you, there will be a whole year (the sixth of the tenure track) to look for a position within the broad network of TU Delft or elsewhere.
 And the university is able to offer you support with this.